netlify/build/docs/creating-a-plugin.md

 module.exports = {
   name: 'netlify-plugin-hello-world',
   onPreBuild: () => {
-    console.log('Hello world from onPreBuild lifecycle step!')
+    console.log('Hello world from onPreBuild event!')
   },
 }
 ```

-This plugin will log out `Hello world from onPreBuild lifecycle step!` before right before the build commands are run.
+This plugin will log out `Hello world from onPreBuild event!` before right before the build commands are run.

 Save the plugin code locally to a `./plugins/netlify-plugin-hello-world` folder as `index.js`.
 This will allow us to use
 the plugin in the next step.